telerik/blazor-docs/components/toolbar/overview.md

 ## ToolBar Parameters

-The Blazor ToolBar provides parameters and child tags to configure the component:
+The Blazor ToolBar provides parameters to configure the component:

 <style>
     article style + table {